WNEM-TV: Programming

 Little to no records are held regarding the station's early programming.
 The few that were remembered are Chester the Clown, Hoss 'n' Stuff, Mr. Hot Dog, "Captain Muddy" hosting Popeye cartoons, Adventure Patrol and the "Jumping Cowboy."

 At launch, the station hired Chet Rogoza as an announcer and drafted as the Chester the Clown host.
 Chester only being a puppet controlled by Rogoza.
 Harold Stone joined the show as the puppet master for Mr. Shaakestail, Bard disciple dog late in the shows run, which ended in the early 1960s.

 Hoss 'n' Stuff featured a puppet horse played by Jim Adams and the mailman Stuff played by Chuck Waters.
 Stuff would visit Hoss at the fence for a comedic interchange with Stuff being the straight man.

 Mr. Hot Dog originated as an ad featuring Jim Peyton as the logo character of the restaurant chain of the same name.
 Quickly, the character had its own Saturday morning program with the added puppet character of Daddy Cool with a long wiener-shaped nose.

 From 1958 to 1968, Chuck Waters as "Captain Muddy" of the S.S.
 Mudhole hosted the Popeye cartoons.
 Adventure Patrol was hosted by station manager Tom Mathews with little else known about the show.
 A transfer from the Cadillac–Traverse City market, the station had a Western show featuring Kenny Roberts, the "Jumping Cowboy."

 Sports

 WNEM-TV televises regional and national sports from CBS Sports.
 Local sports include games of the Michigan Wolverines and Michigan State Spartans men's basketball teams (via the College Basketball on CBS contract), and Detroit Lions home games against AFC opponents (via the NFL on CBS contract).
 The station is also an affiliate of the Detroit Lions Television Network which airs preseason games.
 Channel 5 has also televised three home games of the local Ontario Hockey League team the Saginaw Spirit.
 By 2007, WNEM picked up Detroit Pistons games outside of the network agreements for My5 TV.
 In February 2007, WNEM picked up 17 Detroit Tigers games through Fox Sports Detroit's Tigers regional TV network primarily for My5 TV.

+In 2025, WNEM announced a 15-game broadcast agreement with the Great Lakes Loons, the High-A affiliate of the Los Angeles Dodgers.
+Games air on both WNEM and WNEM+.